AlexandriaDAO/core/src/tests/plan.md

 #### UI Fixes:
-- Lighter background on the app cards.
-- Smaller homepage, no scrolling.
 - Dropdown Menu from apps/swap.
 - Visibility of the login button.
 - Epub modal has two "close" buttons.